Replicable-MARL/MARLlib/docs/source/handbook/intro.rst

 Introduction
 ============

-**Multi-Agent RLlib (MARLlib)** is **a comprehensive Multi-Agent Reinforcement Learning algorithm library** based on `Ray <https://github.com/ray-project/ray>`_ and one of its toolkits `RLlib <https://github.com/ray-project/ray/tree/master/rllib>`_.
+**Multi-Agent Reinforcement Learning Library (MARLlib)** is **a comprehensive Multi-Agent Reinforcement Learning algorithm library** based on `Ray <https://github.com/ray-project/ray>`_ and one of its toolkits `RLlib <https://github.com/ray-project/ray/tree/master/rllib>`_.
 It provides MARL research community with a unified platform for building, training, and evaluating MARL algorithms.

 .. figure:: ../images/marllib_open.png
     :align: center